 The FAA could create some interpretation saying a community-based organization must meet such-n-such standards for it to be recognized or they could say within line of sight means no first person view flying but only using your eyeballs.

-The Academy of Model Aeronautics filed a lawsuit in August 2014 challenging the FAA’s model aircraft interpretation.
+Based upon the court’s ruling, there is a chance Part 101 will be struck down.
+The FAA will likely lose a second time.
+The Academy of Model Aeronautics Lawsuit The Academy of Model Aeronautics filed a lawsuit in August 2014 challenging the FAA’s model aircraft interpretation.
 The case has sat in abeyance but recently, the AMA has indicated they will move forward with the case.
 I’m not sure why it has just lingered in the D.C.
 Circuit for 16 months.

 How the Court Ruled: